gfbarbieri/gfbarbieri/content/code_tutorials/data_sources/files/read_text_files.md

 ### Create Pandas Data Frame

 Use `io.StrongIO(response.text)` to access data stored in memory.
-Otherwise, pass response directly to Pandas.
+Otherwise, pass the file path directly to Pandas.
 Use `read_csv` to create a Pandas Data Frame.
 This file is separated by tab characters ('\t').

 ```python
 df = pd.read_csv(filepath_or_buffer=io.StringIO(response.text), sep='\t')
 ```

 ```python
 df.head()
 ```

 <div>
 <style scoped>